dol-sensors-A-S/dol.IoT.Integrator.Cli/resources/Integrator-API-getting-started.md

 ##  Getting data

 When the integrator account was created, 2 new exclusive (service-bus) queues was created for our integrator.
 One for data messages and one for status updates from the devices.
-These are to two main integration points and where you will receive all the actual device data.
+These are the two main integration points and where you will receive all the actual device data.

 To read from this service bus queue, you can use a client library in either javascript/typescript, python, dotnet or java.
 See [link to learn more](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview#client-libraries).
 More languages are supported (C, C++, Go, Ruby, PHP), as long as we can find a AMQP 1.0 protocol client.